Answers to Frequently Asked Questions.

 6. How will my data be used?

-The Born in Scotland study is working in partnership with the Data Trust Initiative.
+The Born in Scotland study is working in partnership with the Data Trusts Initiative.
 A data trust is a mechanism for individuals to take the data rights that are set out in law, and pool these into an organisation - a trust - in which trustees make decisions about data use on their behalf.

 The 'Born in Scotland Data Trust' will develop an infrastructure for trustworthy data stewardship around the study.
 Stewarding healthcare, administrative and social data collected from pregnant women and their children, this pilot project will explore how data trusts can give research participants, including young people, a voice in decisions about data use.